columbia/xray/findings.md

 <h3 id="observations">Observations</h3>

-While a larger-scale experiment is required to reach statistically meaningful, quantitative conclusions,  we would like to make here a few high-level, example-driven observations:
+While a larger-scale experiment is required to reach statistically meaningful conclusions, we group our examples into a few higher-level observations next:

 1. <font color="blue"><b>It is possible to target sensitive topics in users' inboxes:</b></font>
 Many of our disease-related emails are strongly correlated with a number of ads.
 A "Shamanic healing" ad appears exclusively in accounts containing the depression-related email, and many times in its context; ads for